julieraptor/LIEE-DIFF-SVC-AI/README.md

  - Criminal or illegal content
  - Explicit underage sexual content
  - Bigotry and hateful content

+ YOU MUST NOT USE THIS VOICE MODEL TO IMPERSONATE THE VOICE PROVIDER AND CAUSE HARM TO THEM OR OTHERS IN ANY WAY.

 ### Character and Artwork

- - Published work using the voice model may or may not include visual depictions of the voice model character.
+Published work using the voice model may or may not include visual depictions of the voice model character.

-  -    Artwork does not need to depict the voice model character.
+Artwork does not need to depict the voice model character.
 This voice model can be used in conjunction with artwork of other characters.

-  -   Existing artwork of the voice model character cannot be used without prior permission from the individual artists.
+Existing artwork of the voice model character cannot be used without prior permission from the individual artists.

-   - Derivatives and heavily-inspired characters are prohibited.
+Derivatives and heavily-inspired characters are prohibited.

 ### Commercial Use
 Contact the author for individual approval to use this voice model commercially.